 So, last night I left Innsbruck after not really seeing anything.
 Why?
 Cos I booked my ferry ticket for Sunday night.
 So I have to get all the way to Calais and also get Jack sorted by a vet for the worming thing.
 By the way I used my Tesco vouchers for the first time for the ferry.
 I’d found the link somewhere ages ago so I logged on and used almost all of the ones I had to make up to £60 of credit.
 You can’t book online when using vouchers so I rang the lad and he had it sorted in a couple of minutes flat.
 In fact it took him longer to go through the legal stuff than it did to book the tickets!

-I booked into the Calais sailing which I’ve ever use before.
+I booked into the Calais sailing which I’ve never used before.
 I’ve always travelled from Dunkirk.
 Not from preference, I just tend to use whatever is cheaper.
 I doubt the journey is any different anyway, it’s matterless to me.

-I filled up, set the sat nav, and within a few miles was climbing the biggest bloody mountain ever.
-It honestly went on more than a Tory minister, and of course since Berchtesgaden I have a morbid fear of hills cos when you go up them you can guarantee you’ll be coming down them again and that’s when the brakes fail.
+I filled up with diesel, set the sat nav, and within a few miles was climbing the biggest bloody mountain ever.
+It honestly went on more than a Tory minister and of course since Berchtesgaden I have a morbid fear of hills cos when you go up them you can guarantee you’ll be coming down them again and that’s when the brakes fail.

 Now I’ll stop my story and explain something here that not may know.
 When your brakes fail it isn’t the actual brakes themselves.
 I learned about this when I first had brake failure going through the Brenner pass in Switzerland.
-What happens is everything gets hot and if there is any moisture at all in the brake fluid, it prevents it working properly, and the hotter the fluid gets the less it works.
+What happens is everything gets hot and if there is any moisture at all in the brake fluid or if it’s simply old, it prevents it working properly, and the hotter the fluid gets the less it works.
 That’s basically brake fade.

 What can also happen as well is if the rubber bits of the brake pipes are in poor condition, they swell, taking the pressure from the brakes.